UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 Its such an honour to have had the opportunity to work with such prolific British institutions on a subject so dear to my heart!
 Thank you to Dean [Dean Price the head of the design team at Royal Mail] and the design team at Royal Mail for inviting me in on this project including everyone at The Chase creative consultants

-These stamps design was made by "The Chase" creative consultants agency based on the artwork of Joshua Dunlop.
-"The Chase" wanted to avoid the more usual cliched imagery of dinosaurs standing in a tropical scene roaring in front of an exploding volcano.
-They wanted to explore an approach more akin to that of award winning wildlife photography.
+The design of these stamps were created by “The Chase” creative consultants agency based on the artwork of Joshua Dunlop.
+"The Chase" wanted to avoid the usual cliched imagery of dinosaurs standing in a tropical scene roaring in front of an exploding volcano.
+They wanted to explore an approach more akin to that of award-winning wildlife photography.
 They wanted the images to look as real as possible with different landscapes, in different weather conditions and at different times of the day.

-The stamps were printed in setenant pairs.
-However, rather than have two unconnected images "The Chase" used the format to their advantage by placing both prehistoric animals in the same scene (after checking with experts at The Natural History Museum that this would have been able to happen), but from completely opposite angles, almost as if the moment was captured by two photographers from different stand points at exactly the same time.
+The stamps were printed in se-tenant pairs.
+However, rather than have two unconnected images "The Chase" used the format to their advantage by placing both prehistoric animals in the same scene (after checking with experts at the Natural History Museum that this would have been able to happen), but from completely opposite angles, almost as if the moment was captured by two photographers from different reference points at exactly the same time.

 About the artist: